Skynet (satellite): Skynet 5

 Skynet 5C was launched at 22:05:09 UTC on 12 June 2008, from Centre Spatial Guyanais, Kourou, in French Guiana, aboard an Ariane 5ECA launch vehicle.
 The launch had been delayed twice.
 Originally scheduled for 23 May 2008, more checks were carried out on the launch vehicle and the launch was rescheduled for 30 May 2008.
 A problem with the launch software during pre-launch checks led Arianespace to reschedule the launch for a second time to 12 June 2008.
+Skynet 5C was positioned to provide coverage from Iraq to the U.S. east coast, which would augment Paradigm's contract to provide 155 Mbps links to the U.S. military.

 Skynet 5D was launched at 21:49:07 UTC on 19 December 2012, from Centre Spatial Guyanais, Kourou, in French Guiana, aboard an Ariane 5ECA launch vehicle.
 Skynet 5D provides more than double the UHF channels of the previous satellites, which are in demand as they support "comms on the move" for soldiers with backpack radios.
 The Ministry of Defence described the satellite as having a "key role in gathering intelligence on operations", as well as communications.
 Skynet 5D has larger fuel tanks enabling it to be repositioned more frequently if necessary.

 The programme marks a change of approach in the UK from traditional defence procurement methods to a services-based contract which also includes provision of leased ground terminals, Reacher vehicles, the Satellite Communications Onboard Terminal (SCOT) for ships, and the associated baseband equipment.

 Initially two Skynet 5 satellites were to be built, with insurance covering any launch loss; the MOD later decided to have a third satellite built in advance, and later still to have the third satellite launched to serve as an on-orbit spare, as well as an option to a fourth satellite, as a cheaper alternative to insurance.

 In 2011, The MOD took ownership of a NATO satellite with two UHF channels, to support the additional demands from British involvement in the War in Afghanistan.
 Control of this satellite was incorporated into the Skynet 5 PFI contract.

 The satellites are managed from a site named Hawthorn, a few hundred metres north of MOD Corsham, in partnership with MOD's Defence Digital (previously Information Systems & Services) who are based at MOD Corsham.